CSEP Certification Frequently Asked Questions

 Approved candidates can complete their Theory Exam at a Pearson VUE Testing Centre, or through Pearson VUE’s secure online proctoring platform.
 There are Pearson VUE testing centres available year-round across Canada.
 Approved candidates will receive email communication with instructions to purchase and book their exams.

-CSEP-CPTs require a CSEP-PATH manual registration code in order to purchase the CSEP-CPT Theory Exam.
+CSEP-CPT candidates require a CSEP-PATH manual unique registration code in order to purchase the CSEP-CPT Theory Exam.

 Yes, you have the opportunity to challenge the Theory Exam from the comfort of your home or office.